ramuta/gae-2nd-gen-examples/README.md

 ### Examples from other repositories:

+- **(recommended)** **[smartninja/gae-py3-boilerplate](https://github.com/smartninja/gae-py3-boilerplate)**: this is a starter project boilerplate that has the auth system, translations, emailing system and some other goodies already implemented.
 - **[ramuta/ninjatodo](https://github.com/ramuta/ninjatodo)**: A task management system (TODO app) built with Python 3, Flask, Datastore, ndb and running on GAE second generation.

 ### How to run the examples?